hellohaptik/docs_haptik/docs/agent-chat/adding-agents-and-permissions.md

 <!-- TODO: add a link to permission group editing here -->

 Agents can access user details on `My Chats` i.e. in the user_info section.
-A special permission `PERMISSION_ADMIN_USER_DETAILS_ON_CHAT_LINK` is needed for an agent to view information passed on user creation.
+A special permission `admin_view_chat_link_user_details` is needed for an agent to view information passed on user creation.
 Example of this would be when the agents have user's "Booking ID" in a hotel-booking IVA.
 We display this information to agents with the existing user_info section fields like Name, Email, Number, etc.

 ## How to Add Agents